isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Bras Basah: A Food Paradise.md

 ----

 <details>
-<summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#353839">Click to read what how Jerome Lim remembers the Red House in his <a href="https://thelongnwindingroad.wordpress.com/2009/05/10/bras-basah-road/" target="_blank">blog</a>.</span></summary>
+<summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#353839">Click to read what how Sister Dolores Healy from the former CHIJ remembers the Red House in her 2001 <a href="https://www.nas.gov.sg/archivesonline/oral_history_interviews/search-result" target="_blank">oral history interview</a>.</span></summary>
 <br>
-<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#778899">"At the other corner across Victoria Street, was a red coloured shophouse which housed a bakery – the “Red House” as we often referred to it.
-The bakery also operated a café on the second storey where one could have a “set lunch” – a three course meal, with a soup, a main course, and a dessert, with coffee or tea for $5, during lunch time."</span>
+<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#778899">"Oh yes, I was telling you the Red House over here near the entrance [of CHIJ].
+This was the entrance and the Red House was at the top of Bras Basah Road, the corner of Bras Basah Road and Victoria Road.
+It was very famous, it was patronised by all the inmates of CHIJ and I am sure by many more.
+We got our fresh white bread from there in the morning.
+It was about the best part of our breakfast."</span>

 </details>